shaunrd0/qtk/README.md

 # Qtk

-Practice project for learning about using OpenGL in Qt5 widget applications.
+Practice project for learning about using OpenGL in Qt widget applications.
-Model loader using [Assimp](https://assimp.org/) within a Qt5 widget application.
+Model loader using [Assimp](https://assimp.org/) within a Qt widget application.

 You can import your own models within `mainwdget.cpp`, inside the `MainWidget::initObjects()` function.
 I've commented throughout the code there